Skip to main content

 Ambulatory care nurses work in a fast-paced environment providing immediate care to patients.
 Their tasks often include taking and monitoring vitals, performing phlebotomy procedures, and recommending the best health care services to patients.
 They help patients manage their pain and try to determine what's harming them.
 Ambulatory care nurses must be quick problem solvers and think on their feet when deciding on the best way to care for an injured or sick patient.

 This role is great for nurses who prefer not to work in a hospital setting since they usually work outside of hospitals in physician's offices or outpatient clinics.
 They must be licensed RNs and have their associate or bachelor's degree in nursing.
-After serving as a full-time RN for two years and working in ambulatory care for three years, a nurse can take the Ambulatory Care Nursing Certification Exam (4).
+After serving as a full-time RN for two years and working in ambulatory care for three years, a nurse can take the Ambulatory Care Nursing Certification Exam.

-Specialty Nursing Careers
+Specialty Types of Nursing Careers

 After a nurse earns their RN certification, they may be interested in working in a certain specialty.
 Most of these specialties require additional hands-on training and earning a certification in a specific health care subject.
 Some may decide to work in a specialty clinic working with a specific type of illness or disease, while others may work in a hospital setting treating injuries or disorders focused on a particular part of the body.
 Common specialty nursing careers include the following: